Liwen-Liberty/MEIGSEA/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# MEIGSEA
+# MEIGSEA: Inference of Mutation Effect on Immunophenotype by integrated Gene Set Enrichment Analysis

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MEIGSEA is to …
+MEIGSEA is computational approach for identifying gene mutations associated with immunophenotypes.
+With RNA-seq or microarray data, mutation profiles of specific genes of interest and predetermined immunophenotype gene sets, MEIGSEA is able to effectively calculate significant associations between mutations and immunophenotypes.

 ## Installation